AWegnerGitHub/awegnergithub.github.io-content/2019_03_13_home_network_upgrade.md

 It was time for an upgrade.
 I didn't want just another router that I'd have to replace in a few years though.
-I wanted something high quality and that could handle anything I through at it.
+I wanted something high quality and that could handle anything I threw at it.

 ## Enter Ubiquti